MecisDev/MecisDOS/README.md

 MecisDOS 14 (Build 1250): Added File System Commands and improving the code itself using GitHub Copilot.

 MecisDOS 14 (Build 1251): MINOR FUNCTIONAL UPDATE Added "custom" command that allows you to execute commands from the real OS.

+MecisDOS 14 (Build 1252): MINOR FUNCTIONAL UPDATE Updated clear command and replaced it to clean also changed his original functionalitty to other one because command "cls" doesnt exist on *nix sysyems.

 # How to start?
 For Windows: